 Under Michigan law, you have the right to recover compensation through a personal lawsuit when you have suffered an injury.
 This requires you to build a case that proves someone else is legally liable for causing your injury, either intentionally or through negligence.
 Moreover, you must be aware of Michigan laws that will affect your case.
-A personal injury lawyer like Marc J. Shefman can answer your questions about the law and your rights.
+A personal injury lawyer like Marc J. Shefman can answer your questions about Michigan no-fault benefits, the law, and your rights.

 Deadlines for Filing a Personal Injury Lawsuit in Michigan